Rainbow Springs Dog Friendly Guide

 What areas of Rainbow Springs are dog-friendly?

-Dogs are allowed on all nature trails within the park, throughout the campground, in the parking areas, and in the tubing area of the Rainbow River.
-The only restricted area is the headspring swimming zone where the spring water originates.
-Dogs can enjoy exploring the park's natural beauty alongside you, just on a leash.
+Dogs are allowed on all nature trails within the park, throughout the campground, in the parking areas, and in the designated day-use and picnic areas.
+The water is off-limits to pets — both the headspring swimming zone and the Rainbow River — along with boardwalks and park buildings.
+Dogs can enjoy exploring the park's natural beauty alongside you, just on a 6-foot leash.

 What should I bring when visiting Rainbow Springs with my dog?

 Bring plenty of fresh water for your dog to stay hydrated, especially on warm days.
 Pack dog treats, waste bags, and consider a portable dog water bowl.
 Sunscreen is important for dogs with short hair or light coats.
-Bring a towel for after tubing, and consider booties if your dog has sensitive paws.
+Bring a towel for muddy trail paws, and consider booties if your dog has sensitive paws.
 Check the weather and plan for shade breaks.

 Visit Rainbow Springs with Your Dog